 Whereas nowadays we race to get our smartphones out the moment we see something beautiful, Escher concocted a new lithographic technique.
 A little more time-consuming, but the idea is more or less the same.
-Evening after evening in July 1933 he would stand at the high-water mark on the beach at Scheveningen around midnight, subsequently returning to his studio to experiment with splash painting techniques.
+In July 1933, evening after evening he would stand at the high-water mark on the beach at Scheveningen around midnight, subsequently returning to his studio to experiment with splash painting techniques.
 This enabled him to capture the swelling and rippling in a wave with tremendous accuracy, his amazement immortalized in Phosphorescent Sea.

 Call of the sea

-Escher’s yearning for the sea was so strong that the sound of a brush passing through his wife’s hair during a stay in Switzerland evoked in him a sense of the sound of waves lapping at the shore.
-All of a sudden he couldn’t bear to be on land any longer and signed on with a ship at his earliest opportunity.
+Escher’s yearning for the sea was so strong that the sound of a brush passing through his wife’s hair evoked in him a sense of the sound of waves lapping at the shore.
+All of a sudden he could not bear to be on land any longer and signed on with a ship at his earliest opportunity.
 During such trips, he would spend as much time as possible up on deck beholding the world around him.
 He immersed himself in the isolation and the simplicity of life on board a ship.